Europlanetarium Genk: Planetarium

-The idea to add a planetarium to the existing people's observatory occurred in view of the precarious economic problems of the mine area and the need to expand a sustainable tourist infrastructure for Genk.
-The extension of a planetarium in Genk offered, after all, the possibility to attract visitors from the entire Euregion and to give the recreation area Kattevennen the appearance it intended and deserved.
-The planetarium project's strong appeal to tourists in the region is part of the conversion of the eastern mine area.

-The extension of a planetarium near an existing and well-elaborated people's observatory is a logical extension since a planetarium can show the star-spangled sky as well by day as at night under ideal (cloudless) circumstances.
-Movements of various celestial bodies can be accelerated in order to make astronomical concepts clear.

-There were three partners for the construction: the EEC (50%), the Flemish General Commissioner's office for Tourism (40%), and the local authority of Genk (10%).
-The EEC had given permission for this project in 1987.
+The addition of a planetarium was proposed to attract tourists and provide educational opportunities.
+There were three partners for the construction: the European Economic Community (50%), the Flemish General Commissioner's office for Tourism (40%), and the city of Genk (10%).
+The European Economic Community gave permission for the project in 1987.
 Two files were prepared, for the planetarium instrument and the construction.
-Architect Jos Hanssen made a preliminary design and later a final design for the amount of €450,000.
+Architect Jos Hanssen made a design that would cost €450,000.

-However, all plans could not go through because the cost eventually turned out to be €600,000.
-The upper story was not placed and considered as an option for the future.
-The secretariat room, the auditorium, and the extra toilets were also not in the plans anymore.
-Everything should have been ready at the end of 1990 so that the most modern planetarium of the Benelux could open its doors.
+The plans weren't fully completed, as costs came close to €600,000.
+The upper story was not placed, though it was considered as an option for the future.
+The offices, the auditorium, and the extra toilets were also removed from the plans.
 At the end of 1989, at least 20% of the subsidized amount had to be spent on the planetarium project.
-The construction of the planetarium started, and it was decided to purchase the medium-sized planetarium SPACEMASTER from East Germany and a dome with a diameter of 12.5 meters (41.01 feet).

-The construction and installation of the instrument clearly needed more time than expected.
-The placement of the instrument came to fruition in January 1991 rather than 1990 as originally planned.
-The finishing costs were estimated at €125,000 because of the continually rising construction costs.
+The construction of the planetarium started, and it was decided to purchase the medium-sized Spacemaster planetarium projector from East Germany and a dome with a diameter of 12.5 meters (41.01 feet).
+The construction and installation of the instrument finished in January 1991, rather than 1990 as originally planned.

-During the summer holidays of 1991, the planetarium started with test shows for various groups, but there were still no seats placed.
-The 90 seats were finally placed in December 1991, and the sound equipment was completed.
-Meanwhile, much work was put into finishing the outside; clinkers and plants were placed in order to make the planetarium accessible and attractive.
-Host Armand Pien, together with about 200 guests, finally declared the opening of the planetarium.
+During the summer holidays of 1991, the planetarium started with test shows for various groups, but there were still no seats.
+The 90 seats were finally installed in December 1991, along with the last of the sound equipment and landscaping.
+Host Armand Pien, together with about 200 guests, finally declared the opening of the planetarium on 20 December 1991.